daveluo/opencitiesaichallenge-stac/README.md

 # opencitiesaichallenge-stac
-Experimental deployment of stac-browser for the Open Cities AI Challenge
+Notebooks and modified STAC catalogs to enable an experimental deployment of stac-browser for the Open Cities AI Challenge